-- Have you scheduled a chat with your counselor?
-Now’s the best time to remind them just how cool they are for giving you their lifehacks.
+- Schedule a chat with your counselor.
+Now is the best time to remind them just how cool they are for giving you their lifehacks.

 Like Early Decision, Early Action allows you to submit your application earlier than the regular deadline and receive an admission decision early in the admissions cycle.
 Unlike Early Decision, Early Action is not binding.
 You still have the opportunity to apply elsewhere and weigh all of your options before making a final choice.

 When you receive your admission letter, there’s a possibility you will see the word “deferred.”
-The word “defer” means to delay.
+Defer means to delay.
 You’ll usually see this if you apply early to a school.
-If you’re deferred, your application will be deferred into the regular decision pool.
-As an applicant, you can be deferred for many reasons, so don’t be discouraged.
+If your application is deferred, it will move into the regular decision pool.
+Your application can be deferred for many reasons, so don’t be discouraged.
 You still have a chance of getting into that college.

 Colleges with rolling admission keep applications open for a large window of time.
-They also process applications as they are received, rather than after a hard deadline.
-This usually means the earlier you submit, the earlier you know your admission decision.
+They process applications as they receive them rather than after a hard deadline.
+Typically, the earlier you submit, the earlier you know your admission decision.